Gimli Glider: Running out of fuel

-While Flight 143 was cruising over Red Lake, Ontario, at 41000 ft shortly after 8 pm CDT, the aircraft's cockpit warning system sounded, indicating a fuel-pressure problem on the aircraft's left side.
+While Flight 143 was flying over Red Lake, Ontario at 41000 ft shortly after 8 pm CDT, the aircraft's cockpit warning system sounded, indicating a fuel-pressure problem on the aircraft's left side.
 Assuming that a fuel pump had failed, the pilots turned off the alarm, knowing that the engine could be gravity-fed in level flight.
 A few seconds later, the fuel pressure alarm also sounded for the right engine.
 This prompted the pilots to divert to Winnipeg.

-Within seconds, the left engine failed and the pilots began preparing for a single-engine landing.
+The left engine failed within seconds, and the pilots began preparing for a single-engine landing.
 As they communicated their intentions to controllers in Winnipeg and tried to restart the left engine, the cockpit warning system sounded again with the "all engines out" sound, a sharp "bong" that no one in the cockpit could recall having heard before.
-Seconds later, the right-side engine also stopped and the 767 lost all power.
+The right-side engine stopped seconds later, and the 767 lost all power.
 Flying with all engines out was never expected to occur, so it had never been covered in training.
+Adding to both the crew's and the controllers' problems, the plane's transponder failed, stopping the altitude reporting function and forcing the controllers to revert to primary radar to track the plane.

 The 767 was one of the first airliners to include an electronic flight instrument system, which operated on the electricity generated by the aircraft's jet engines.
-With both engines stopped, the system went dead and most of the screens went blank, leaving only a few basic battery-powered emergency flight instruments.
+With both engines stopped, the system went dead, and most screens went blank, leaving only a few basic battery-powered emergency flight instruments.
 While these provided sufficient information to land the aircraft, the backup instruments did not include a vertical speed indicator that could be used to determine how far the aircraft could glide.

 On the Boeing 767, the control surfaces are so large that the pilots cannot move them with muscle power alone.
 Instead, hydraulic systems are used to multiply the forces applied by the pilots.
-Since the engines supply power for the hydraulic systems, in the case of complete power outage, the aircraft was designed with a ram air turbine that swings out from a compartment and drives a hydraulic pump to supply power to hydraulic systems.
+Since the engines supply power for the hydraulic systems, in the case of a complete power outage, the aircraft was designed with a ram air turbine that swings out from a compartment located beneath the bottom of the 767 and drives a hydraulic pump to supply power to hydraulic systems.